Skin & Nail Changes

 Radiation and certain chemotherapies can make you very sensitive to the sun, even if you have dark skin or do not burn easily.
 Use sunscreen, hats, or other sun protective clothing.
 Avoid direct and prolonged exposure during this time.
 Remember to use sunscreen even during winter months.

 Fingernails and toenails can become dark, turn yellow, or become brittle and cracked due to cancer treatment.
 The cuticles may become swollen.
-Notify your health care team if your nails are loose or have fluid or pus under them.
+Notify your health care team if your nails are loose or have fluid or pus under them, or if you have discomfort around the nail.

 Coping with Skin & Nail Changes